 If you would like to book but none of the available dates is suitable then maybe a one to one or one to two session could be arranged, please use the contact form to let us know.

-This is a two day course; we aim to start each day at 10:00 am so ask you to arrive from 9:45 am for a welcome tea or coffee.
+This is a two day course; we aim to start each day at 10:00 am so ask you to arrive from 9:45 am.
 Each day ends at around 4:00 pm.

 The Tutor – Marcus McAdam

 Marcus has been a professional travel photographer for over 10 years, having travelled to over 50 countries on various assignments.
 After living in places such as Venice, Beijing, and San Francisco, he’s now returned to the UK, and currently lives on the Isle of Skye.